Pasik97/SeminariumTechnnologie/README.md

-## Please, if you want to learn how to app works read comments in files following order
+## Please, if you want to learn how app works read comments in files in following order

 1. src
 2. src/BasicReact